DanielChen321/ZWU-2024-Dc/4AOL.md

 ## [Daniel Chen](https://github.com/DanielChen321/ZWU-2024-Dc/blob/main/%E4%B8%AA%E4%BA%BA.md)

-Daniel Chen(陈泽锋) is a [team member 6 title] with a passion for [team member 6 interests].
+Daniel Chen(陈泽锋) is the CTO of our company.
 They are always positive and have a great sense of humor.

 ### OUR WORK
 1